 Graphic rugs can add a pop of colour to your home.
-Browse our selection featuring work by the world’s leading designers, artists and craftsmen, combining both contemporary and ancient techniques
+Browse our selection of colourful rugs, featuring work by the world’s leading designers, artists and craftsmen, and combining both contemporary and ancient techniques

-Brighten up your home with these collections of colourful rugs, created by designers and artists in collaboration with some of the most skilled craftsmen working in the field and exploring traditional as well as contemporary techniques.
+Our selection of colourful rugs is the perfect addition to brighten up your home.
+These colourful rugs were created by leading designers and artists in collaboration with some of the most skilled craftsmen working in the field and exploring traditional as well as contemporary techniques.
 From New York-based Tantuvi’s homage to folk patterns to Jan Kath’s exquisite symphonies of colour, these rugs will add a pop of colour to any space, whether you are looking for an area rug for a large room or a compact piece of ‘walkable art’.

 Browse our edit of colourful rugs

 Based in Marrakech, Beni rugs was launched by entrepreneurs Robert Wright and Tiberio Lobo-Navia in 2018, to merge ancient techniques of Berber heritage with a modern design perspective and celebrate ‘the magic of Moroccan rugs’.
 The brand draws from 10,000 years of local rug-making traditions, sourcing wool locally and employing local women to hand-knot each rug.
 The brand’s new HQ and showroom is a space to showcase the rich collections of colourful and graphic rugs, and also serves as the brand’s design studio.

 ‘Nuances’ felt rug by Patricia Urquiola for Gan